Tracking My Fitness

 What changed:

-• Sleep: My sleep duration saw the biggest improvement, increasing by 10.1% — from 7.0 to 7.8 hours per night.
+• My average sleep duration increased from about 7 hours to 8 hours per night.

 Daily Rhythm: When was I Most Active?